Jolon, California: American period

 The town was founded by Antonio Ramírez, who built an inn at the place in 1850.
 The Jolon post office was founded in 1872.
 The inn later became a major Stagecoach Station on the route for travelers between San Francisco and Los Angeles.

 The hotel changed owners several times before 1876, when H.C.
 Dodge sold it to Lt.
 George Hough Dutton (1825–1905) for $1,000 and 100 acres.
 Dutton added a second adobe story, wood-frame structures at either end, called the Dutton Hotel, listed on the National Register of Historic Places on October 14, 1971.
 In 1890, Captain Thomas Theodore Tidball, a friend of Dutton, established the Tidball Store, also listed on the National Register of Historic Places.

 In the early 1920s William Randolph Hearst bought up thousands of acres in the rolling foothills of the Santa Lucia mountains east of Hearst Castle near San Simeon on California's Central Coast.
 He sent his architect, Julia Morgan, to the eastern side of the range, near Mission San Antonio, to design and oversee the building of a hacienda-style headquarters for the expansion of his ranching operation.
 The building was called the Hacienda Milpitas Ranchhouse, or simply the Hacienda.

 Hearst sold his rancho to the U.S. Army in 1940.
 In preparation for World War II, the army established Fort Hunter Liggett as an important training center for the West Coast, still in operation today.

 Geography

 Jolon is located in the San Antonio River Valley of southern Monterey County, inland on the Central Coast of California.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 74.4 °F. According to the Köppen Climate Classification system, Jolon has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Popular culture

-Jolon is mentioned in the chorus of the song "South Coast" as a place where, back in its frontier days, one could gamble.
+Jolon is mentioned in the folk ballad "South Coast," popularized by the Kingston Trio on their 1959 album ...from the "Hungry i".
+It is imagined as a place where, back in the Spanish frontier days, one could gamble.

 Jolon is also the setting for John Steinbeck's novel To a God Unknown.
 The town is not mentioned in the book but is the basis for the fictional town in the book.